HL7/fhir-us-ndh/input/pagecontent/base-artifacts.md

 * [Base Restriction]
 * [Base Verification]

-### NDH Extensions and Relationship with NDH Base Profiles
+### The NDH Extensions And Their Relationship With The NDH Base Profiles
+To address the particular use case requirements of the NDH, a set extension is defined.
+The subsequent table demonstrates where these extensions are incorporated within the profiles.
 <style>
     th{border: solid 2px lightgrey;}
     td{border: solid 2px lightgrey;}